concussionjs/concussionjs-core/README.md

 __Note__ : It may take up to 5 minutes for the startup routine to complete

-Instructions to install from source  (Option 4 above)
+## 4. Instructions to install from source
 -----------------

 ### Pre-requisites